 Our projects may involve demolition, excavation, transportation, management and disposal of hazardous waste and other hazardous substances and materials.
-Various laws strictly regulate the removal, treatment and transportation of hazardous waste and other hazardous substances and materials and impose liability for human health effects and environmental contamination caused by these materials.
+Various laws strictly regulate the removal, treatment and transportation of hazardous waste and other hazardous substances and materials.
 Our demolition business, for example, requires us to transport and dispose of hazardous substances and materials, such as asbestos.
-We take steps to limit our potential liability by hirring qualified asbestos abatement subcontractors to remove such materials from our projects, and some project contracts require the client to retain liability for hazardous waste generation.
+We take steps to limit our potential liability by hiring qualified asbestos abatement subcontractors to remove such materials from our projects, and some project contracts require the client to retain liability for hazardous waste generation.